Pulmonary Function Lab

 Spirometry

 Spirometry is the most common pulmonary function test.
-It measures the amount of air you can inhale and exhale.
+It measures how much air you can inhale and exhale.

-During the test, you breathe into a mouthpiece connected to a device called a spirometer.
-The spirometer measures the movement of air as you breathe in and out.
-In some cases, your respiratory therapist may ask you to inhale medications that expand your airways as part of the test.
+During the test, you breathe into a mouthpiece connected to a spirometer, a device that measures the movement of air as you breathe in and out.
+In some cases, your respiratory therapist may ask you to inhale medication that opens your airways as part of the test.

-Wear comfortable clothing for a spirometry test.
-Please follow all the instructions that are given to you about taking your respiratory medication before the test.
+Wear comfortable clothing and follow any instructions you're given about taking your respiratory medication before the test.

-You can go back to regular activities after your test.
+You can return to your regular activities after your test.

 Lung plethysmography

-Lung plethysmography measures the amount of air in your lungs while you inhale.
+Lung plethysmography measures how much air is in your lungs while you inhale.

-Wear comfortable clothing for a lung plethysmography test.
-Follow all instructions we give you about taking your respiratory medication before the test.
+Wear comfortable clothing and follow any instructions you're given about taking your respiratory medication before the test.

-You can go back to regular activities after your test.
+You can return to your regular activities after your test.

 Lung diffusion

-Throughout the test, your respiratory therapist will give you instructions on how to breathe and when to hold your breath.
+Your respiratory therapist will tell you how to breathe and when to hold your breath.

-Wear comfortable clothing to your lung diffusion test.
-Please follow all the instructions that are given to you about taking your respiratory medication before the test.
+Wear comfortable clothing and follow any instructions you're given about taking your respiratory medication before the test.

-You can go back to regular activities after your test.
+You can return to your regular activities after your test.

 Methacholine challenge test

-A methacholine challenge test helps health-care providers see how your lungs react to methacholine, which is a medication that narrows the airway.
-If your lungs respond very strongly to the methacholine, you may have asthma.
+This test shows health-care providers how your lungs react to methacholine, a medication that narrows the airways.
+A strong reaction may indicate asthma.

-Before your methacholine test, a respiratory therapist will perform a spirometry test to test your breathing.
+First, a respiratory therapist gives you a spirometry test to check your breathing.

-Then you will inhale your first dose of methacholine through a nebulizer.
-A nebulizer is a small device that turns the liquid methacholine into a mist.
-You breathe in the mist through a mouthpiece.
+Then you inhale a dose of methacholine through a nebulizer, a small device that turns the liquid methacholine into a mist you breathe in through a mouthpiece.

-Once the test is complete, the respiratory therapist administers a medication that opens up your airways and makes sure that your lung function has returned to normal.
+Once the test is complete, your respiratory therapist gives you medication that opens up your airways and confirms your lung function has returned to normal.

-Wear comfortable clothing for you methacholine challenge test.
-Please follow all the instructions that are given to you about taking your respiratory medication before the test.
+Wear comfortable clothing and follow any instructions you're given about taking your respiratory medication before the test.

 Cardio-pulmonary exercise test

-A cardio-pulmonary exercise test helps health-care providers see how your heart and lungs respond to exercise.
-A cardio-pulmonary exercise test may be recommended if you experience shortness of breath.
+This test shows health-care providers how your heart and lungs respond to exercise.
+It may be recommended if you experience shortness of breath.

-A respiratory therapist may perform a spirometry test or other pulmonary function tests before you begin.
+You may have a spirometry test or other pulmonary function tests before you begin.

-During the test, you will run on a treadmill or ride a stationary bike in the lab while we monitor your breathing, oxygen levels and heart activity.
+During the test, you ride a stationary bike in the lab while we monitor your breathing, oxygen levels and heart activity.

 - Exercise-induced asthma